 Looking for perfect views of the Gulf in Key West?
 Every room in the Ocean Key Resort & Spa has direct ocean views.
 All the furniture in the rooms is hand-painted and the wall hangings are all made by local artists.
 Visit the spa for a variety of services including facials, massages, and body wrap treatments.

-✓ Best place to stay in the Florida Keys for watersports
+✓ Best place in the Florida Keys for watersports

-If your main Florida Keys vacation goal is to do adrenaline-pumping watersports, reserve a room in Key Largo.
-The gateway to the Florida Keys, Key Largo is famed for its snorkeling and diving.
+If your main vacation goal is to do adrenaline-pumping watersports, reserve a room in Key Largo.
+The gateway to the Keys, Key Largo is famed for its snorkeling and diving.
 In fact, the island is often touted as the diving capital of the world!